-In this guidance note we look at the subject of liability caps, how they relate to Professional Indemnity Insurance (PI) and what issues you need to be aware of when you include these caps in a contract or terms of engagement.
+In this guide we look at the subject of capping or limiting liability, it's relevance for professional indemnity insurance (PI) and what issues to be aware of when capping or limiting liability in a contract or terms of engagement.

 - What is a liability cap?